How Long Does Psychedelic Therapy Treatments Last? A Physician’s Perspective

 4. Intranasal (IN) Spray.

-When it comes to ketamine therapy, one of the most common questions I hear is, “How long will the effects last?”
+When it comes to psychedelic therapy, one of the most common questions I hear is, “How long will the effects last?”
 It’s a bit like asking how long a candle will burn – it depends on a variety of factors.
-Let’s shed some light on what can influence the duration of ketamine’s effects.
+Let’s shed some light on what can influence the duration of the psychedelic’s effects.

 The Presence of Other Illnesses

 Our minds and bodies don’t operate in isolation.
-The presence of other illnesses, particularly chronic conditions, can impact how long ketamine’s effects last.
+The presence of other illnesses, particularly chronic conditions, can impact how long the psychedelic’s effects last.

 It’s not all bad news, though.
-In some cases, ketamine can help manage symptoms of multiple conditions simultaneously.
+In some cases, psychedelics can help manage symptoms of multiple conditions simultaneously.
 I’ve had patients report improvements in both their mood and chronic pain levels, creating a positive feedback loop that extends the benefits of treatment.
-Evidence supports that patients with depression may have even more benefit from ketamine for chronic pain management.
+Evidence supports that patients with depression may have even more benefit from psychedelics for chronic pain management.

 Severity of Symptoms

-The severity of your initial symptoms can influence how long ketamine’s effects last.
+The severity of your initial symptoms can influence how long the psychedelic’s effects last.
 Patients with milder symptoms may experience longer-lasting benefits from each treatment.
 Those with more severe symptoms might need more frequent sessions.

 Treatment response varies among individuals.
 Some patients maintain improvements for extended periods after a session.
 Others may require more regular treatments to sustain the benefits.
 At Field Trip Health, we tailor the treatment schedule to each patient’s unique needs.